denimandsteel/vdw/events/_posts/2016-05-12-graphic_design_graduate_how_to_start_your_new_journey.md

 dayOfWeek: Fri
 dayOfMonth: May 12
 title: "Graphic design graduate, how to start your new journey?"
-description: "You’ve graduated from a Graphic design program, so what’s next?<br> What are future employers looking for and do you have it? <br> What kind of graphic designer are you and how can you find your place in the Graphic Design industry or create your own business?<br> What does it take to get your foot in the door of the design industry?
+description: "You’ve graduated from a Graphic design program, so what’s next?
+What are future employers looking for and do you have it?
+What kind of graphic designer are you and how can you find your place in the Graphic Design industry or create your own business?<br> <br> What does it take to get your foot in the door of the design industry?
 Find out what the reality is and BE prepared for it."
 startTime: 2-4
 endTime:
 type: Open Call